Class PGS_Morphology

 variableBuffer

 public static processing.core.PShape variableBuffer(processing.core.PShape shape, BiFunction<org.locationtech.jts.geom.Coordinate, Double, Double> bufferCallback) Applies a variable buffer to a shape.
-The buffer width at each vertex is determined by a callback function that considers the vertex's properties and its relative position along the shape's boundary.Example usage:
+The buffer width at each vertex is determined by a callback function that considers the vertex's properties and its relative position along the shape's boundary.For polygons, only the exterior ring (perimeter) is buffered; interior rings (holes) are ignored.

-PShape bufferedShape = bufferWithCallback(inputShape, (coordinate, fraction) -> { // Example logic: buffer width decreases linearly from 10 units at the // start to 1 unit at the end return 10 - (fraction * (10 - 1)); });
+PShape bufferedShape = bufferWithCallback(inputShape, (coordinate, fraction) -> { // Example logic: buffer width decreases linearly from 10 units at the // start to 1 unit at the end return 10 - (fraction * (10 - 1)); });- Parameters:

-- A callback function that receives the vertex coordinate and a double representing tractional distance (0...1) of the vertex along the shape's boundary.
+shape- A single polygon, lineal shape, or GROUP containing such shapesbufferCallback- A callback function that receives the vertex coordinate and a double representing fractional distance (0...1) of the vertex along the shape's boundary.
 The function may use properties of the vertex, or its position, to determine the buffer width at that point.- Returns:

 - A new shape representing the original shape buffered with variable widths as specified by the callback function.
 The width at each vertex is calculated independently.